- Salmon Mousse – in a chilled food processor, puree the salmon trim with the egg whites, once mixed well, season with fine salt, white pepper.

 - Once down, roll the edges in the puff pastry to create a roll.
 Seal the edges with the egg wash and place the seam down on the parchment paper.

-- Lastly brush the rest of the puff pastry with the egg wash and chilled before baking.
+- Brush the rest of the puff pastry with the egg wash and chilled before baking.

 Join the conversation